danielpeter/specfem3d/C_troubleshooting.md

      total number of elements in entire mesh: 33792 ...

-which gives you that: 27,648 / 33,792 \(\sim\) 81.8 % of all elements are not skewed, i.e. regular elements. a fantastic value :)
+which gives you that: 27,648 / 33,792 $\sim$ 81.8 % of all elements are not skewed, i.e. regular elements. a fantastic value :)

 The histogram lists for this mesh also some stronger skewed elements, for example the worst ones belong to: